Experiencing Northern Ireland

 Culture

-Northern Ireland is famous for its artistic talents.
-You will find many opportunities to get involved, from theatre to music festivals.
+Northern Ireland is also famous for its artists, poets, and thespians.
+Nobel Prize-winning poet Seamus Heaney was born in Northern Ireland, as was C.S.
+Lewis (The Chronicles of Narnia), Liam Neeson, and Kenneth Branagh, to name a few.
+You will find many opportunities to get involved, from attending theatre productions, to visiting art exhibitions, to attending music festivals.
 Londonderry was named the “City of Culture for 2013.”
-Nobel Prize-winning poet Seamus Heaney was born in Northern Ireland, as was C.S.
-Lewis (The Chronicles of Narnia), Liam Neeson and Kenneth Branagh, to name a few.